pjbiggs/16SrRNA_taxonomy/README.md

 ### Retrieve data from NCBI and parse

-1. Download the file "16SMicrobial.tar.gz" from the [NCBI FTP BLAST database site](ftp://ftp.ncbi.nlm.nih.gov/blast/db/), and uncompress it.
+1. Download the file "16SMicrobial.tar.gz" from the NCBI FTP BLAST database site (ftp://ftp.ncbi.nlm.nih.gov/blast/db/), and uncompress it.
 2. Convert it back to a fasta format file using the BLAST+ tool blastdbcmd.
-This results in a files called "16SMicrobial.fasta".
+This results in a file called "16SMicrobial.fasta".
-3. Execute the shell script "id_to_tax_mapmaker.sh" (the instructions for which can be found at the [QIIME_utilities](https://github.com/mtruglio/QIIME_utilities) page) that generates a taxonomic file ("16S_id_to_tax.map") linking the GenBank GI accession IDs to the headers in the fasta filed.
+3. Execute the shell script "id_to_tax_mapmaker.sh" (the instructions for which can be found at the [QIIME_utilities](https://github.com/mtruglio/QIIME_utilities) page) that generates a taxonomic file ("16S_id_to_tax.map"), linking the GenBank GI accession IDs to the headers in the fasta filed.
 This script downloads files from the NCBI taxonomy server and matches the GI accession number in the fasta file with the taxonomy description.
 This process resulted in a pair of files each with 18,773 entries present (as of August 2018).

 ### Perl script for taxonomy parsing on the mapping file